Understanding the Differences Between Forms W-2 and 1099

 1. Behavioral Control

 Behavioral control demonstrates whether you have the right to direct or control how workers complete their tasks.
-If a business has a right to direct or control task completion, the worker gets classified as an employee.
-The employer does not have to handle how the work gets done as long as they own the work itself.
+If a business has the right to direct or control task completion, the worker gets classified as an employee.
+The employer does not have to handle how the work gets done as long as they own it.
 Behavioral control falls into the following categories:

 Type of Instructions Given